 At the other end of the interest spectrum

 are those who are desperate to know if their own deceased loved ones have

-there are people longing for something more interesting in life than their
+there are people longing for something more interesting in their lives than their

-rather than science - is more appealing.
+rather than real life – is more appealing.
 The common thread for people

 spending time and money on it is a suspension of rational thought and